Mackerel vs Sardines: A Complete Guide

 When choosing seafood, many wonder: Mackerel vs Sardines which is better?
 Both are nutritious, rich in omega-3 fatty acids, and widely available.
 But they differ in nutritional value, flavor profiles, and environmental sustainability.
-This guide will help you decide which fish fits your healthy diet best.

 Nutritional Value Comparison